zertyz/reactive-mutiny/PLANNING.md

 # Being-Done

+**(f20)** 2024-03-02: Expose `BoundedOgreAllocator` functionalities to the `ChannelProducer`:
+Some users of our trait -- specially `reactive-messaging` -- work in close relation with `ChannelProducer`s.
+To allow them to have a simpler type system, we should add more items to our trait to intermediate the talk with the underlying allocator:
+  1) Allocate a slot
+  2) Free an allocated slot
+  3) Upgrade the medium version, as this API change introduces backwards incompatibilities

+**(f21)** 2024-03-02: Possibly introduce the `OgreBoundedBoxAllocator` to enable advanced usage in `reactive-messaging`:
+This will enable `reactive-messaging` to receive variable sized binary messages.
+This should be better explored, as it seems there are options.
+Use cases tests should be added for sending RKYV's "Archived" structs and changes / implementations should follow from there.

+# Backlog

 **(r18)** 2023-08-02: Eventually drop all Multi Arc channels, as they are a not good fit for our retrying model -- see the TODOs with the same date

 **(b8)** 2023-05-30: No function should panic! for non-bug scenarios: `Result<>`s should be returned instead